Omni Apex K2 Hip Implant Failure Attorneys and Lawsuits

 Australia Removes Omni K2 Device From MarketIn a move to protect patients, the Australian Register of Therapeutic Goods pulled the Apex K2 Hip Replacement System from the market, citing a failure rate of almost one in ten devices.
 In addition to concerns over the implant system’s failure rates, another study was cited revealing a link between metal on metal implants and a tissue disease called aseptic lymphocyte-dominated vasculitis-associated lesions.
 Patients with this condition develop benign tumors in the joint and the surrounding areas become inflamed and produce a milk-like discharge.

 The Apex K2 Hip Replacement System was removed from the Australian market in 2012 and the United States should have quickly followed suit.
 While competitors have taken proactive measures such as recalling devices and components which have been proven to be harmful, OMNI has taken no such action and continues to market these devices.

-Contact us today to arrange a free and confidential consultation with one of our highly qualified Chicago hip implant injury attorneys at any of our locations throughout the Chicago area.
-We will be happy to come to you as well, if it would be more convenient.
+Contact us today to arrange a free and confidential consultation with one of our highly experienced hip implant injury attorneys.
+We will be happy to come to you as well if it would be more convenient.
 As all our lawyers operate on a contingency basis, you are assured that you will never be required to pay an upfront fee to retain our services and if we fail to secure compensation on your behalf, our services will be free of charge.